Satvik3799/Crystal_Kyber/README.md

-This branch is for NTT running on two threads.
+This branch is for running on RISC V core.